VP of Technical Product Management$ 200k/Year ($ 100/Hour for 40 hours of productive work per week) Remote Position Long-term

 • Define data structures, object models and algorithms to solve high-value problems

 • Make decisions that reduce scope in favor of simplicity

-• Continually learn and leverage new technologies, patterns, practices, and identify use cases for applying them to product designs
+• Continually learn and leverage new technologies, patterns and practices

 • Solve complex, ever-changing problems across a large and growing product portfolio